aburnley88/Software-Development-Fundamentals/README.md

-#MTA 98-361: Software Development Fundamentals
+# MTA 98-361 Software Development FUndamentals

-##Arnold Burnley
+## Microsoft Official Academic Course

-These exercises are from the official Microsoft Coursebook for MTA 98-361.
+These are activities from the offical MOAC book for MTA 98-361.